Robertgreenwood27/ReMember/SUPABASE_SETUP.md

 2. You should see a "Sign In to Sync" button in the top right
 3. Click it and create an account
 4. Verify your email (check spam if needed)
-5. Sign in and start writing memories!
+5. Sign in and start writing dreams!

 ## Understanding the Data Flow